The Four Polarizations of the $W$ at High Energies: Power Counting Polarization Interference

-Constructing the polarization interference $\mathcal{I}_{\rm pol}$ in the $R_\xi$ gauge follows the same procedure as for the Unitary gauge in Sec.~\ref{sec:interference_uni}, but with the added complication of Goldstone amplitudes and explicit $\xi$ dependence in scalar amplitudes.
-In terms of incoming/outgoing graphs $G_{in}^\nu$/$G_{out}^\mu$ and our bookkeeping devices, the resonant, unpolarized matrix element, Goldstone contribution, and polarized matrix elements can be written in the $R_\xi$ gauge as
+Building the polarization interference $\mathcal{I}_{\rm pol}$ in the $R_\xi$ gauge follows the same procedure as in the Unitary gauge in Sec.~\ref{sec:interference_uni}, but with the added complication of Goldstone amplitudes and $\xi$ dependency.
+In the $R_\xi$ gauge, the spurious pole in the longitudinal propagator now cancels against the combination of the scalar polarization and Goldstone boson, while $\xi$-factors in the scalar propagator cancel against the Goldstone boson.
+These cancellations are structural\footnote{See also Refs.~\cite{Bohm:2001yx,Dittmaier:2025htf} for contemporary constructions of these relationships.} and follow from EW Ward/Slavnov-Taylor identities~\cite{tHooft:1971qjg, Fujikawa:1972fe,Bohm:2001yx}.

+In light of these relationships and in accordance with BRST invariance, we argue Goldstones bosons should be treated effectively as ``extra'' polarizations\footnote{In 5-dimensional constructions of the EW axial gauge~\cite{Kunszt:1987tk, Accomando:2006mc,Borel:2012by,Chen:2016wkt}, cancellations are realized naturally by embedding the Goldstone and gauge field into the same multiplet.}.
+Guided by this organization, we write the unpolarized, Goldstone, and polarized amplitudes in the $R_\xi$ gauge in terms of incoming/outgoing graphs $G_{in}^\nu$/$G_{out}^\mu$ and our bookkeeping devices as